common-workflow-language/cwlprov/ro.md

 Consumers of CWLProv MAY parse the RO manifest as pure JSON, alternatively as JSON-LD using tools like [Apache Jena](https://jena.apache.org/) for querying or integration.

 The expected keys of the CWLProv manifest are explained below.
+Note that hashes/UUIDs below may not match exactly the [revsort-run-1 example](examples/revsort-run-1).

 ### Context